kylef/JSONSchema.swift/README.md

 ## License

-Mockingjay is licensed under the BSD license.
+JSONSchema is licensed under the BSD license.
 See [LICENSE](LICENSE) for more info.